Metering water use

 To assist you to understand the metering obligations applicable to you, please refer to the ‘User Guide to the South Australian Licensed Water Use Meter Specification ’ and our ‘Frequently Asked Questions’.

-A list of current pattern approved meters and meters in the process of being pattern approved can be found on the Murray–Darling Basin Authority website (see the 'Pattern approved non-urban water meters' list at the bottom of the webpage).
+A list of current pattern approved meters and meters in the process of being pattern approved can be found on the Australian Government Department of Agriculture, Water and the Environment website (see the 'Pattern approved non-urban water meters' document under the heading of Pattern Approved meters).

 A certified person is someone holding a current certificate issued by Irrigation Australia Limited certifying that the person is qualified as a meter installer and validator.
 A list of current certified installers/validators can be found here.